co-dan/BI-cutelim/README.md

   Includes proofs of invertibility of some of the rules.
 - `cutelim.v` -- the universal model for cut elimination

-We can adapt the same method to modal BI, by "freely" adding an S4-like box modality.
+There is also a formalization of the same method for BI with an S4-like box modality.
-See `seqcalc_s4.v`, `cutelim_s4.v` etc.
+See `seqcalc_s4.v`, `seqcalc_height_s4.v`, `interp_s4.v`, and `cutelim_s4.v` in the `theories` folder.

+## Compilation

+You will need a copy of Equations installed.
+You can compile the project with `make -jN` where `N` is the number of threads you want to use.
+Compile the HTML docs with `make html`.